-- 1. Say: Now that we've completed our opening discussion, we'll start on the activity for this lesson.
-This activity involves Local School Wellness Policies. - There are a lot of different ways a school can promote wellness.
+- 5. Say: Now that we've completed our opening discussion, we'll start on the activity for this lesson.
+(Slide 6) This activity involves Local School Wellness Policies.
+There are a lot of different ways a school can promote wellness.
 Think about all of the possible resources in a school that help support the "wellness" of students, parents, teachers, staff, and others in the school community. - Take all these ideas about schools supporting wellness, and write them on sticky notes.
 (Slide 7) - Only write one idea per sticky note.
-This is important, since you'll be doing something with these sticky notes later on in the activity.
+This is important, since you'll be doing something with these sticky notes later on in the activity. - 6.
+Do: Provide each group with 1.5" x 2" colored sticky notes (four pads per group).
+Allow participants several minutes to brainstorm and record ideas.